ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

     ```
     aws s3 rm -r <full_s3_path_to_area>
     ```
-    **Example**: `aws s3 rm -r s3://org-hca-data-archive-upload-prod/779ecf45-e930-459e-b87b-c89d3c4546c7/`
+    **Example**: aws s3 rm -r s3://org-hca-data-archive-upload-prod/<span style="color:red">779ecf45-e930-459e-b87b-c89d3c4546c7/</span>

     <span style="color:red">**IMPORTANT NOTE**</span>: Please ensure the path you introduced points out to the specific area and not to the bucket, as you might risk deletion of all the upload areas otherwise.
-If you are unsure, please contact a dev and they will do it for you.
+The upload area is highlighted in red in the example.

 1. **EC2 instance**: If this data has been downloaded to the EC2 for some reason (e.g. validation), please make sure to remove it.
+If the person tasked with the retraction is not the primary/secondary wrangler, the email later in the document will cover this.

 ### EBI Cluster